-Clinical Quality and Compliance Committee
+Clinical Quality Committee

-Our Clinical Quality and Compliance Committee oversees our non-financial compliance matters and is responsible for, among other things:
+Our Clinical Quality Committee oversees our non-financial compliance matters and is responsible for, among other things:

-- · identifying, reviewing and analyzing laws and regulations applicable to us; - recommending to the Board of Directors, and monitoring the implementation of, compliance programs, policies and procedures that comply with local, state and federal laws, regulations and guidelines; - reviewing significant compliance risk areas identified by management; - discussing periodically with management the adequacy and effectiveness of policies and procedures to assess, monitor, and manage non-financial compliance business risk and compliance programs; - monitoring compliance with, authorizing waivers of, investigating alleged breaches of and enforcing our non-financial compliance programs; and reviewing our procedures for the receipt, retention and treatment of complaints received regarding non-financial compliance matter.
+- identifying, reviewing and analyzing laws and regulations applicable to us; - recommending to the Board of Directors, and monitoring the implementation of, compliance programs, policies and procedures that comply with local, state and federal laws, regulations and guidelines; - reviewing significant compliance risk areas identified by management; - discussing periodically with management the adequacy and effectiveness of policies and procedures to assess, monitor, and manage non-financial compliance business risk and compliance programs; - monitoring compliance with, authorizing waivers of, investigating alleged breaches of and enforcing our non-financial compliance programs; and - reviewing our procedures for the receipt, retention and treatment of complaints received regarding non-financial compliance matter.

-The Clinical Quality and Compliance Committee is composed of Devin O'Reilly, Dr. Sheldon M. Retchin, Dr. Erica Schwartz, Jeff Shaner and Robert M. Williams, Jr., with Dr. Retchin serving as chair.
+The Clinical Quality Committee is composed of Devin O'Reilly, Dr. Sheldon M. Retchin, Dr. Erica Schwartz, Jeff Shaner and Robert M. Williams, Jr., with Dr. Retchin serving as chair.

-Board and Committee Meetings-2022
+Board and Committee Meetings-2023

-Our Board of Directors held five meetings in fiscal year 2022.
-Our Board's Audit, Compensation, Nominating and Corporate Governance, and Clinical Quality and Compliance Committees generally meet on or around the date of each regularly scheduled quarterly Board meeting.
-During 2022, the Audit Committee held four meetings; the Compensation Committee held two meetings; the Nominating and Corporate Governance Committee held no meetings; and the Clinical Quality and Compliance Committee held four meetings.
-Each director attended at least 75% of the total number of Board meetings and meetings of the committees on which he or she served during fiscal year 2022.
-Generally, during every month in which there is not a regularly scheduled Board meeting, the Board of Directors members meet telephonically with selected members of Company management.
+Our Board of Directors held five meetings in fiscal year 2023.
+Our Board's Audit, Compensation, Nominating and Corporate Governance, and Clinical Quality Committees generally meet on or around the date of each regularly scheduled quarterly Board meeting.
+During 2023, the Audit Committee held four meetings; the Compensation Committee held two meetings; the Nominating and Corporate Governance Committee held no meetings; and the Clinical Quality Committee held four meetings.
+Each director attended at least 75% of the total number of Board meetings and meetings of the committees on which he or she served during fiscal year 2023.
+Generally, during every month in which there is no regularly scheduled Board meeting, the Board of Directors members meet telephonically with selected members of Company management.
 All of our directors are encouraged to attend our annual meeting of stockholders and all Committee meetings.
-One director attended our 2022 annual meeting in person, and two directors attended virtually.
+Two directors attended our 2023 annual meeting in person, and one director attended virtually.